pts/dosmc/README.txt

 Program entry points for dosmc (choose any):

 * void _start(void) { ... }.
 Calling exit(0) in the end is optional.
   Command-line arguments are not parsed or passed.
+To get the least amount of file size overhead, use _start, use -mt if possible (to generate a .com file), make _start the very first function in the .c file (possibly predeclaring other functions), and have no global variables without initial value (in segment _BSS).
 * int main(void) { ... }.
 Return exit code (0 means success).
   Command-line arguments are not parsed or passed.
 * int main(int argc, char **argv) { ... }.
 Return exit code (0 means success).